boofiboi/xash-rt/README.md

 #### Compared to the original [fork](https://github.com/sultim-t/xash-rt) by sultim-t, this fork brings:

 - Completely synced to upstream (Allows for running a wider-range of mods, including Counter-Strike: 1.6)
 - FSR3 support
+##### In-progress:
 - [NRD](https://github.com/NVIDIA-RTX/NRD) integration (Better denoiser) [Soon™]
 - Native linux builds
-- Improvements to the RT lighting shaders (Less noise, more accuracy, better performance)
+- Improvements to the path traced lighting shaders (Less noise, more accuracy, better performance)
+- Improvements to refraction shader, including ability to have colored glass (No more crystal clear, ultra polished glass)